dlshle/CPRA_BusinessService/README.md

 All bullet points in *italic* indicates the service requires login and a request body specifying the object that needs to be modified.

+If the client tries to access services that require login without a valid token, the server will respond with an object with status attribute of value 400.

 All service start with "Search", "Query", and "Get All" means it responds with a list of objects.
 All service start with "Get" and other verbs means it responds with an object.

+Auth endpoints:
+- *Login*: POST /v1/auth/login/
+- *Validate token*:

 User endpoints:
 - Register: POST /v1/users/